 In 2017, NASA and the European Space Agency reaffirmed their determination to focus once again on human space exploration.
 Astronauts will go back to the Moon and fly off to Mars, but they’re not the only ones planning on rocketing off to outer space.
 Private space companies, such as SpaceX and Virgin Galactic, want to make all of us tag along for the ride as space tourists.
-Here are six space travel projects that will become a reality in our lifetime and get us that much closer to turning space into one of our many travel destinations.
+Here are eight space travel projects that will become a reality in our lifetime and get us that much closer to turning space into one of our many travel destinations.

 1. Take a trip to the International Space Station.

 Seven fortunate private explorers have already slept aboard the International Space Station.
 These first-ever space tourists had private company Space Adventures arrange their flights to the International Space Station on the Russian Soyuz spacecraft for them to live and work alongside professional astronauts for 10 days.
 However, since 2009, no new space tourists have set foot on the ISS.
 But this is likely to change soon.